 - Scooters with 10-inch wheels can accommodate a weight limit of 330 lbs or 150 kg

 Some hoverboards allow a higher weight limit of around 420 lbs and are ideal if you are a big fellow or need to carry weights around.
 The weight limit is generally less for kids, and the hoverboards can hold around 180 lbs or less.

 We will now check out the weight of some popular hoverboards in the market to give you an idea of what to look for.

 The Swagtron Swagboard Pro T1 and the HOVERZON S Self Balance Hoverboard all have a maximum weight limit of over 220 lbs.
-On the other hand, some of the competitors, like the CHO All Terrain Balancing Electric Scooter, can accommodate 264.5 lbs, while a few others can go as high up as 420 lbs.
+On the other hand, some of the competitors, like the CHO All Terrain Balancing Electric Scooter, can accommodate 264.5 lbs, while others can go as high as 420 lbs.

 For kids, the Surfus Junior Waterproof Hoverboard has a maximum weight limit of 132 lbs.
 The Segway miniLITE allows a weight limit of 175 lbs.
 The Hoverheart Hoverboard and Swagtron Swagboard Classic have maximum weight limits of 180 lbs and 187.4 lbs, respectively.

 To sum up, the average maximum weight limit of a hoverboard for an adult is 220 lbs.
 For kids, the average is around 140 lbs.
 You should check the weight limits before buying a hoverboard to ensure you can carry the required weight.

 What Will Happen if I Cross the Weight Limit?

 If you weigh a few pounds more than the weight limit of your hoverboard, then it may not be a problem.
 But if you see that you weigh more than 15 pounds or more than the weight limit, then it’s a better idea to search for a heavy-duty model.

 Practically speaking, your hoverboard is not going to break down if you cross the weight limit one or two times.
 Generally, manufacturers will provide an in-built safety margin along with the declared weight limit.